tc39/notes/es7/2015-11/nov-19.md

 MM: i believe it is up to the observable to make this choice

-DH: doesn’t there have to be an API for that then?
+DH: doesn't there have to be an API for that then?

 YK: you are correct, that is a way the observable can make the differences

-YK: …
+YK: ...

 WH: going too fast to track multiple people, lets slow down.

-MM: i don’t believe there is a problem the language needs to solve.
+MM: i don't believe there is a problem the language needs to solve.
 It is the responsibility of the observable to deal with this case.

 YK: what happens if the notification does re-enter.